pietvanzoen/piet.me/notes/2023-07-08-copilot-autocomplete-commit-messages-setup.md

 ## On writing good commits

-Writing clear and accurate commit messages is super helpful for future developers (including yourself) to understand what changes were made.
+Writing clear and accurate commit messages is super helpful for future developers (including yourself) to understand why changes were made.
 It's great for debugging and getting a grasp on the code you're working with.

 Luckily, Copilot can assist with this and works best when the content of a commit is specific and related.
 And that's exactly what we want!
 There are plenty of resources available on writing commit messages, so I won't dive into that more here.
 Feel free to check out these links for some excellent content on the topic: